 Some products have no place in your natural arsenal, and texturizers are among them.
 The problem is that they're not always clearly marked as "texture-altering" products.
 Even some hairstylists will apply these weak relaxers, in an effort to make your tresses "more manageable."
 Because today's texturizers can hide behind vague language, be on the lookout for any product that says it will:

 Several modern brands work with heat in the "loosening" (i.e. straightening) process so if you pick up a box of something and the directions instruct you to apply the product and then use a flat iron on top to "seal it in," chances are you're dealing with a texturizer.

-If you're going through a particularly rough time -- you can't find an easy hairstyle, you're frustrated with the different textures, you're thinking about relaxing again because you don't know what to do -- give yourself a break.
+If you're going through a particularly rough time—you can't find an easy hairstyle, you're frustrated with the different textures, you're thinking about relaxing again because you don't know what else to do—give yourself a break.
 Extensions come in many different forms, so don't feel like you have to wear a weave if you don't like them.
 "Braids and wigs are a great alternative.
 Bantu knots and cornrows are great, too," says Wright.

-You can sport braids, loc extensions or Senegalese twists.
+You can also sport braids, loc extensions, or Senegalese twists.
 You'll also find weave hair that mimics natural textures, for women who want to give their own tresses a break but still showcase a natural vibe.
-Putting your hair up and away for a few weeks can take the hassle of day-to-day maintenance away and give you a chance to explore more options once your extensions are removed.
+Putting your hair up and away for a few weeks can take the hassle of day-to-day maintenance away and allow you to explore more options once your extensions are removed.

 It can be tempting to fall back into straightening habits, especially if your hair is going through an awkward phase or you're becoming frustrated with the transitioning journey.
 Some women reach for the familiar and heat style their hair.
 There's nothing wrong with this if you only do this on occasion; otherwise, constant straightening isn't helping you become more comfortable with your own texture.